sudipdeveloper/first-repository/README.md

 6. Click Generate token
 7. Copy the token – this is your new password!
 Now your password is your accesstoken. while push or pull just use your access token as password.

+git clone --branch <branchname> <remote-repo-url> Use this command for clone a specific branch